 When it comes to breaks in the work day, people who are new to working from home usually end up going one of two ways: too many breaks or none at all.
 Without your boss just around the corner, it can be very tempting to get swept up in scrolling through Facebook or getting to those chores around the house that you’ve been meaning to.
 Others can go in the complete opposite direction and spend the entire working day glued to their desk because they feel they need to be as productive as possible.

 Instead, set a start time for yourself – a time when you need to be at your computer and working productively.
-Then, give yourself a morning coffee break, a proper lunch break and an afternoon tea when you spend some time at betting sites in Australia.
+Then, give yourself a morning coffee break, a proper lunch break and an afternoon tea when you spend some time at Australian betting sites.
 It’s also important to set a time limit on these breaks so that they don’t go on forever.
 So yes, you can start tidying up the attic or watch your favorite show during the work day, but limit it to the times when you shouldn’t be at your desk.

 Set Up A Space That Is Just For Work